hsavolai/spacewalk-puppet-enc/README.md

 The tool is divided in two parts:

-- The sync tool is used to retrieve class information from the Spacewalk server.
+- The sync tool (sync.sh) is used to retrieve class information from the Spacewalk server.
 The information is stored in text file, which acts as a cache for ENC.
 This should be scheduled run in cron jobs as frequently as needed.
 Practical value is probably every 2-3 minutes.

-- The ENC tool is configured to Puppet Master.
+- The ENC tool (enc.sh) is configured to Puppet Master.
 It reads the classification information and turns it to yaml which is understood by the Puppet server.

 Version requirements: